Roseville

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Roseville has 85 active public transport stops offering a mix of train and bus services.
-These stops are served by 75 routes, collectively handling 10,222 weekly passenger trips.
-Residents enjoy excellent transport accessibility, with an average distance of 135 meters to the nearest stop.
+These stops are served by 75 routes, facilitating 10,222 weekly passenger trips in total.
+Transport accessibility is rated excellent, with residents typically living 135 meters from the nearest stop.
+As a primarily residential area, most commuting is outward-bound.
+Car remains the dominant mode at 73%, while train accounts for 14% and walking for 5%.
+On average, there are 1.3 vehicles per dwelling.

-Service frequency across all routes averages 1,460 trips per day, equating to approximately 120 weekly trips per individual stop.
+According to the 2021 Census, 63.3% of residents work from home, which may reflect COVID-19 conditions.
+Service frequency averages 1,460 trips per day across all routes, equating to approximately 120 weekly trips per stop.

 Frequently Asked Questions - Transport